Championship promotion 2024/25: Leeds, Sheff Utd, Burnley, Sunderland front-runners in race to reach the Premier League

 Sunderland led the way at the top of the Championship in the early months after nine wins from their first 12, but picking up 16 points from a possible 36 through November and December knocked them down to fourth, where they have sat ever since.

-The Black Cats' momentum was hit by defeats to Leeds and Hull in February - the first time they had lost back-to-back games all season - but a valuable win over Sheffield Wednesday last time out has just about kept them in the automatic promotion hunt.
+The Black Cats' momentum was hit by defeats to Leeds and Hull in February - the first time they had lost back-to-back games all season - but valuable wins over Sheffield Wednesday and Cardiff - the latter thanks to Chris Mepham's first goal since October 2020 - have just about kept them in the automatic promotion hunt.

 The play-off race

-Seven teams below the top four are in the race to finish in the play-off places come May, with automatic promotion essentially out of reach at this point.
+As many as nine teams below the top four are still in the race to finish in the play-off places come May, with automatic promotion essentially out of reach at this point.

+The team to beat at the moment are Frank Lampard's Coventry, who sit fifth on 53 points.
+The Sky Blues won three of his first nine games in charge after replacing Mark Robins in November, but have been a force to be reckoned with since mid-January and have now won nine of their last 10.

+The most recent of those came on Saturday, when Bobby Thomas scored a 97th-minute winner to seal a dramatic 3-2 win over the aforementioned Robins' new club Stoke.

-Frank Lampard's Coventry are fifth on 53 points, having won eight of their last nine games, while West Brom, Bristol City and Blackburn sit sixth, seventh and eighth respectively, each on 52 points.
+West Brom, Bristol City and Blackburn sit sixth, seventh and eighth, with 55, 53 and 52 points respectively

-Middlesbrough are still in the picture in ninth on 50 points after two straight wins ended a run of five defeats in succession, while still just about clinging on are Watford in 10th with 49 points and Norwich in 11th with 48.
+Middlesbrough are still in the picture in ninth on 50 points and behind them are Norwich and Watford in 10th and 11th, both on 49 points.

+Optimistic fans of Millwall and Sheffield Wednesday are no doubt still clinging onto some semblance of hope, as they are both on 48 points, only seven outside the top six, but those hopes could be extinguished before the international break, depending on results this week.

 Championship Expected table